spring-attic/spring-roo/readme.txt

    cd $ROO_HOME
    mvn clean package

-5. Build the reference guide and deploy to the static staging server (http://www.springsource.org/roo is updated bi-hourly from static):
+5. Build the reference guide and deploy to the static staging server.
+   You must be connected to the VPN for deployment to work.
+Note that http://www.springsource.org/roo is updated bi-hourly from staging:

    cd $ROO_HOME/deployment-support
    mvn clean site site:deploy